ietz/tado-autoassist/README.md

 # Comment out to disable file-based logging
 log_file = "autoassist.log"
 ```
-If you want to, you optionally can move the `password` out of the main `config.toml` into a separate `.secrets.toml`.
+If you want to, you optionally can move the `password` out of the main `settings.toml` into a separate `.secrets.toml`.

 For environment variable based configuration, prefix the config file setting names listed above with `TADO_AA_`, e.g.
 using `TADO_AA_PASSWORD` to specify the password.